![]() |

 Staff member since 2021

-Megan Sharp is EEAI's first employee (Hooray!) and also the Founder and Chair at STRIVE Worldwide, Inc, a nonprofit that works with community partners in Indianapolis and Haiti on projects that improve quality of life and quality of place.
+Megan Sharp is EEAI's first employee (Hooray!).
 Megan has long been passionate about sustainable development, education, and global engagement.
 She has lived, worked, and studied in places as diverse as Germany, India, Guatemala, Mali, and Haiti and is excited to share what she has learned from these experiences!
 She earned her Bachelor of Arts from Ball State University in International Studies with a focus on International Resource Management and earned her Masters of Environmental Science from Taylor University.
 Megan has taught environmental management and various topics in sustainability to students from Kindergarten to graduate school, in a wide variety of settings including formal and informal education, online courses, international classrooms, and prison campuses.
-Megan also manages an urban homestead supply outlet to promote urban agriculture and sustainable food practices in Indianapolis.
+In addition to her work at EEAI, Megan currently teaches urban agriculture at a high school in Indianapolis and also helps manage an urban homestead supply outlet to promote urban agriculture and sustainable food practices in the city.